 what members say

-We are strongly promoting the initiative for coffee&climate, aimed to support smallholders farmers with concrete tools and actions that help to exchange knowledge and technologies which effectively respond to constantly changing climate conditions related to coffee production.
-We are aimed to scale this approach to thousands of farmers knowing that the ultimate target group are around 25 million coffee producers that are active in the coffee sector.Guiseppe Lavazza
+We are strongly promoting the initiative for coffee&climate, aimed to support smallholder farmers with concrete tools and actions that help to exchange knowledge and technologies which effectively respond to constantly changing climate conditions related to coffee production.
+We are aimed to scale this approach to thousands of farmers knowing that the ultimate target group are around 25 million coffee producers that are active in the coffee sector.Giuseppe Lavazza

 The Sida-supported initiative for coffee&climate offers a unique approach to tackle this pertinent challenge, by bringing together both public and private actors in partnership to support farmers in strengthening their capacity to manage their ecosystems sustainably and become more resilient to climate change.
-Sida strongly welcomes the dedicated commitment and progressive lead taken by the coffee industry in this Initiative, bringing c&c at the forefront of development in the sector, securing both environmental sustainability and the livelihoods of thousands of smallholder farmers for generations to come.Pia Lindström
+Sida strongly welcomes the dedicated commitment and progressive lead taken by the coffee industry in this initiative, bringing c&c at the forefront of development in the sector, securing both environmental sustainability and the livelihoods of thousands of smallholder farmers for generations to come.Pia Lindström

 Climate change and to get the next generation to see a future in coffee growing are the biggest challenges within the coffee sector today.
 This makes initiatives such as coffee&climate extra important.
 Here we work together with others to improve the opportunities for small-scale coffee farmers to meet climate changes and improve their living conditions – great for both coffee growers and coffee lovers around the world.Lars Appelqvist